Toshiki-data/Hierarchical-Folder-Creation-Tool-AntNest/README.md

-A tool that creates hierarchical folders based on text data.
+🐜A tool that creates hierarchical folders based on text data.

 «Right-click, create new folders, typing folder name…»